xfloggernetwork/embeds/README.md

         ]
     }

+Urls can take the form of `http://www.xfloggernetwork.com/action/json-export/videos/{PAGE}/{COUNT_PER_PAGE}/` where `PAGE` will defaults to 1 and `COUNT_PER_PAGE` defaults to 100 if they aren't provided.
+Here is an example of page 2 containing 10 videos per page http://www.xfloggernetwork.com/action/json-export/videos/2/10/.

 ###Querying Tags from the xFloggerNetwork
 All content on the xFloggerNetwork is tagged.
 You can query those tags using http://www.xfloggernetwork.com/action/json-export/tags/.
 Tags will be returned as an array of JSON objects in the form of: